mozilla/policy-templates/docs/index.md

 `BypassForSameTabOperations` indicates whether Firefox will automatically allow DLP requests whose data comes from the same tab and frame - for example, if data is copied to the clipboard and then pasted on the same page.
 The default is false.

 `ClientSignature` indicates the required signature of the DLP agent connected to the pipe.
-If this is a non-empty string and the DLP agent does not have a signature matching this value, Firefox will not connect to the pipe.
+If this is a non-empty string and the DLP agent does not have a signature with a Subject Name that exactly matches this value, Firefox will not connect to the pipe.
 The default is the empty string.

 `DefaultResult` indicates the desired behavior for DLP requests if there is a problem connecting to the DLP agent.
 The default is 0.